renovate-bot/khulnasoft-lab-_-vulx/docs/tutorials/kubernetes/cluster-scanning.md

 However, we recommend displaying all information only in case you scan a specific namespace or resource since you can get overwhelmed with additional details.

-Furthermore, we can specify the namespace that Trivy is supposed to scan to focus on specific resources in the scan result:
+Furthermore, we can specify the namespace that Vul is supposed to scan to focus on specific resources in the scan result:

 ```
 vul k8s -n kube-system --report=summary cluster